-Released in the same year as the rival James Bond production Never Say Never Again (1983) which showcased the return of Sean Connery to the role.
+Released in the same year as the rival Warner Brothers James Bond production Never Say Never Again (1983), which showcased the return of Sir Sean Connery to the role.
 This movie earned one hundred eighty-seven million dollars worldwide, Never Say Never Again (1983) earned one hundred sixty million dollars.

 Permission to shoot in the region of Udaipur had to be sought and granted from the reigning Royal Maharana Bagwat Singh.
-He would frequently entertain the A-list of the cast and crew at dinners during production where they would be served specially made Rose Wine.
+He would frequently entertain the A-list of the cast and crew at dinners during production, where they would be served specially made Rose Wine.